bertiewooster/bertiewooster.github.io/_posts/2026-01-05-ChEBML-database.md

 - each row is a target profile
 - each column is a compound for that target profile--MolsMatrixToGridImage is useful because there can be a variable number of compounds per target profile.

+MolsMatrixToGridImage (and [MolsToGridImage](https://www.rdkit.org/docs/source/rdkit.Chem.Draw.html#rdkit.Chem.Draw.MolsToGridImage)) lets you specify a legend for each cell, which appears below the molecular drawing as small text.
+In the following graphic, the first column doesn't have any molecules, just the names of the biological targets, so we want to maximize the size of that text and put it where the molecular drawing would be.
+So we create a helper function `make_text_cell` to make that large text, then use the `paste` method of the PNG image to add that text to each cell in the first column.

 ```python
 from PIL import Image, ImageDraw, ImageFont